Medicaid Enrollment and Unwinding Tracker

 To view data for specific states, click on the State Data tab.

-- At least 7,178,000 Medicaid enrollees have been disenrolled as of September 20, 2023, based on the most current data from 48 states and the District of Columbia.
-Overall, 37% of people with a completed renewal were disenrolled in reporting states while 63%, or 11.9 million enrollees, had their coverage renewed (two of the reporting states do not include data on renewed enrollees).
+- At least 7,526,000 Medicaid enrollees have been disenrolled as of September 26, 2023, based on the most current data from 48 states and the District of Columbia.
+Overall, 37% of people with a completed renewal were disenrolled in reporting states while 63%, or 12.4 million enrollees, had their coverage renewed (one reporting state does not include data on renewed enrollees).
 Because not all states have publicly available data on total disenrollments, the data reported here undercount the actual number of disenrollments.

 - There is wide variation in disenrollment rates across reporting states, ranging from 69% in Texas to 14% in Maine and Oregon.
 Differences in who states are targeting with early renewals as well as differences in renewal policies and system capacity likely explain some of the variation in disenrollment rates.
 Some states (such as Texas and South Carolina) are initially targeting people early in the unwinding period that they think are no longer eligible or who did not respond to renewal requests during the pandemic, but other states are conducting renewals based on an individual’s renewal date.
 Additionally, some states have adopted several policies that promote continued coverage among those who remain eligible and have automated eligibility systems that can more easily and accurately process renewals while other states have adopted fewer of these policies and have more manually-driven systems.